wndrfl/Revolver/README.md

 		$('#revolver').revolver({
 			autoplay			: true, // start revolving automatically.
 Default: true childrenEls			: 'div', // a jQuery pointer to indicate the children divs.
-Default: 'div' debug				: false, // output debug messages in console.
+Default: 'div' cropSlideshow		: true, // whether to hide the overflow of the parent container.
+Default: true debug				: false, // output debug messages in console.
 Default: false hideInactiveSlides	: true, // visibly hide slides when they aren't in focus.
 Default: true nextButton			: null, // a class or ID of an element.
 Default: null